Summary Information For: AAV5, FIX-Padua, Hemgenix, NCT03569891 (Phase III, Hope-B Trial)

 Not reported

-More recent published data7 regarding the duration of the steroid treatment are summarized below as follows:
+Data on the duration of steroid treatment were collected from reference #5 and are summarized below as follows:

 • 9/54 pts.
-(17%) from the 11 pts. with ALT elevations received and subsequently discontinued glucocorticoid treatment for the preservation of F9 Padua–expressing hepatocytes
+(17%) from the 11 pts. with ALT elevations received and subsequently discontinued glucocorticoid treatment for the preservation of FIX Padua–expressing hepatocytes

 • The mean duration of glucocorticoid use for elevated aminotransferase levels was79.8±26.6 days (range, 51 to 130)